statusfailed/hackage-fu/README.markdown

-# Hackage-Fu: Browser Plugins to increase Hackage productivity
+# Hackage-Fu: Browser plugins to increase Hackage productivity

 Hackage-Fu is a Chrome extension to add some useful buttons to [Hackage][hackage].
 My current workflow is as follows: